Where to Find Sun, Surf, and Seafood on the Jersey Shore

 As part of the Gateway National Recreation Area stretching through New York Harbor to New York City’s Breezy Point, New Jersey’s Sandy Hook sits on a spit, with beach areas on both its bayside and oceanfront.

-While the undeveloped shorelines provide ideal stretches of sand for beachgoers, a visit also offers a side of history: The country’s oldest working lighthouse, the Sandy Hook Lighthouse built in 1764, opens its keepers quarters and visitors center Fridays through Mondays from 10 a.m. to 4 p.m.
+Also on this stretch of undeveloped shoreline is the country’s oldest working lighthouse, the Sandy Hook Lighthouse, built in 1764.
+The keepers quarters and visitor center open Fridays through Mondays from 10 a.m. to 4 p.m.
 Tours to the top are available on a first-come, first-served basis, with sign-ups starting at noon.
-Also notable: the nation’s first mortar battery, dating back to 1894 as part of Fort Hancock.
+Also notable is the nation’s first mortar battery, dating back to 1894 as part of Fort Hancock.

 Where to stay